Nechigawara/nechi-fgo-checklist/README.md

 Just another FGO Servant Checklist, but with NP Count.
-I make it possible to use with other gasha game with use multiple copy fomula.
+I make it possible to use with other gasha game which use multiple copy fomula.

 Library Use:
 * jQuery